-But I want to take it a step further and in all honesty, see how much I can do in a one hour freezer cooking session.
+But I want to take it a step further and, in all honesty, see how much I can do in a one-hour freezer cooking session.

 Because let’s face it – you and I?
 We’re both busy.
 I can tell you until I’m blue in the face to just “make time” or “fit it in,” but unless you have a PLAN to follow, it’s not going to happen!

-Every recipe I’ve chosen had to meet the following requirements:
+These easy recipes for breakfast prep had to meet the following requirements:

-- It has to be something my family already loves (that means kids AND husband).
+- It has to be something my family already loves.
+That means kids AND husband.

 - Easy to make.
 No one should need ninja cooking skills for these freezer cooking sessions!